-The ACJ degree prepares students either to enter one of the many career fields in criminal justice or law enforcement or to transfer to four-year degree programs in criminal justice.
-Students planning to transfer to a baccalaureate program in criminal justice should consult with their academic advisors and plan their courses in accordance with the transfer and articulation agreements which Spartanburg Methodist College has completed with colleges offering a baccalaureate degree in the discipline.
-The ACJ degree relies upon a strong core of liberal arts and social science courses and includes criminal justice courses essential to the student's success in the career field.
+The Associate in Criminal Justice degree prepares students either to enter one of the many career fields in criminal justice or law enforcement or pursue additional education.
+Students planning to move on to a baccalaureate program should consult with their academic advisors and plan their courses.
+The Associate in Criminal Justice degree relies upon a strong core of liberal arts and social science courses and includes criminal justice courses essential to the student's success in the career field.
 The following courses and subject concentrations are required for the Associate in Criminal Justice degree:

 Subject/Course Requirement Semester Hours

 English 101, 102 6

 Computer Science 3

 History 101, 102, 112, 201, or 202 3

 SMC 101, 201 2

 Literature or English 250 3

 Mathematics (112 or higher) 3 or 4

 PHED 121, Health 101, 201, 240 3

 Public Speaking 3

 Religion 103, 211, 212, 215, or 220 3

 Science 4

 Social Science 6

 Criminal Justice 101 3

 Criminal Justice 230 3

 Criminal Justice 250 3

 Criminal Justice 270 3

 Criminal Justice 280 3

 Criminal Justice 290 3

-Electives 3
+Electives 3 3 60

 Total 60

 &lt;sup>1See catalog paragraph "Alternative Course Requirements" for transfer and non-traditional students' requirements, p.
-46.
+47.